bgabbasov/menta-0.3/doc/analysis/incidents-formalized-description.md

 ## 4

 ```
-class = Can not find { // this class seems to be obscure
+class = Can not find extends Problem description without desired state{ // this class seems to be obscure
   object = "Outlook pst file backup",
   objectType = icon
 }